samsquire/ideas4/README.md

 Requirements of the plan:

- * Causality should be communicated by the plan.
+ * Causality should be communicated by the plan similar to a logical clock.
  * Should be cheap to schedule work.
  * Should be capable of expressing loops over large numbers of items, across machines, across threads
  * Should be cheap to schedule coordination between threads (communication)